Fisheries Near Livingston, Montana

 Montana Lakes & Reservoirs: Snowmelt Season Trout, Without the River Crowds

-Lakes and reservoirs near Livingston hold good numbers of trout and often other game fish and fish best in late spring and early summer when most rivers are muddy.
+Low-elevation lakes and reservoirs near Livingston hold good numbers of trout and often other game fish and fish best in late spring and early summer when most rivers are muddy.
 Some also hold very large trout and can even produce well on dry flies.
 What’s not to love?
 Wind, for starters, plus the fact that the best lakes are private and require daily access fees.

 Learn More